AakankshaBaid/causal-inference-campaign-incrementality-v1/campaign-incrementality github/README.md

 ## North Star Metric

-**Total incremental bookings versus the lift needed to break even.**
+**Total incremental gross booking value versus the break-even lift.**

-One number, because only one number decides spend. *Total* means participating hotels **plus** the effect on their competitors. *Incremental* means against what would have happened anyway. *Versus break-even* means a lift only counts as good news if it covers what it cost to produce.
+*Total* means participating hotels **plus** the effect on their competitors. *Incremental* means against a modelled baseline of what would have happened anyway. *Versus break-even* means a lift only counts as good news if it covers what it cost to produce.

 **Current result: +3.2% against a 3.9% break-even.** Below the line.